Parasol Framework

 IncomingFUNCTIONCallback that is triggered when the socket receives data.

 The NetSocket parameter refers to the NetSocket object.
-The Context refers to the object that set the Incoming field.
+Meta is optional userdata from the FUNCTION.

-MsgLimitINTLimits the size of incoming and outgoing messages.
+MsgLimitINTLimits the size of incoming and outgoing data packets.

 This field limits the size of incoming and outgoing message queues (each socket connection receives two queues assigned to both incoming and outgoing messages).
 The size is defined in bytes.
 Sending or receiving messages that overflow the queue results in the connection being terminated with an error.